pyauth/http-message-signatures/README.rst

     verifier = HTTPMessageVerifier(signature_algorithm=algorithms.HMAC_SHA256, key_resolver=MyHTTPSignatureKeyResolver())
     verifier.verify(request)

-Note that verifying the body content-digest is not yet implemented, so it remains the caller's responsibility.
+Note that verifying the body content-digest is outside the scope of this package's functionality, so it remains the caller's responsibility.
+The `requests-http-signature <https://github.com/pyauth/requests-http-signature>`_ library builds upon this package to provide integrated signing and validation of the request body.

 .. admonition:: See what is signed